thapawan/Medial-Axis-Transform/README.md

-# Modified-Medial-Axis-Transform
+# Medial-Axis-Transform

-It will include Google Earth Engine Script, Apps, and dataset to find river width and centerline.
+It will include script and dataset to find river width and centerline.

 The cross-section extraction visualization tool automates extracting cross-sections with their horizontal distance and elevation.
 The repository contains notebooks and ArcGIS Pro Tool for cross-section extraction and visualization.